-This module covers infection control, mitigation of medication error and quality assurance practices in the in the pharmacy setting.
-Over-the-counter medications, vitamins and skin care products are discussed in this module.
-Medications for the integumentary system are covered.
+This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy setting.
+Over-the-Counter medications, vitamins and skin care products are discussed in this module.
+Medications for the integumentary system are covered along with a discussion on medication calculations for the elderly.
 Also covered in this module are medications used for disorders of the eyes and ears.
-Students also learn about over-the-counter (OTC) alternative medication.
-Handson skills in the laboratory practice setting are performed.
+Students learn the most common medication errors, alternative medication and food & drug interactions.
+Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40